2nist/trkenv/webapp/theme/README.md

 - `theme-loader.js` — canonical global loader (UMD-style) for script-based pages.
 - `theme-api.mjs` — ESM module exposing `trkLoadCurrent()` and `trkSetTheme()` for apps that can import it.

+NOTE: The theme editor, loader, and runtime theme API have been archived and replaced with no-op shims in this repository.
+See `webapp/theme-archive/` for original files.
+The runtime token system (canonical `tokens.css`) remains in use for Tailwind and CSS variables.

 Usage
 -----